Maik Yohansen: Biography

 Maik Yohansen was born on 16 October 1895 in Kharkiv.
-His father, a Latvian emigrant was a teacher of German, and made sure his son had a proper education.
+His father, a Latvian emigrant, was a teacher of German, and made sure his son had a proper education.
 Maik Yohansen received his secondary education at the Kharkiv Third Gymnasium.
-There he studied along with Hryhoriy Petnikov and Bohdan Hordeev (pseudo: Bozhydar), who later became well-known poet-futurists, as well as with Yuriy Platonov – a geographer and prose writer.
+There he studied along with Hryhoriy Petnikov and Bohdan Hordeev (pseudo: Bozhydar), who later became well-known poet-futurists, as well as with Yuriy Platonov, a geographer and prose writer.
 Afterwards, Maik Yohansen studied at the Kharkiv University, which he successfully graduated in 1917, specialising in Latin.
-At Kharkiv University Maik Yohansen's linguistics lecturers included: Leonid Bulakhovskyi and Oleksa Syniavskyi.
+At Kharkiv University Maik Yohansen's linguistics lecturers included Leonid Bulakhovskyi and Oleksa Syniavskyi.

 Later, Maik Yohansen mentioned the name of Oleksa Syniavskyi in his famous novel Doctor Leonardo's Travels through the Switzerland of Slobidska Ukraine (‘Podorozh doktora Leonardo po Slobozhans’kii Shvaitsariï’, 1928):That same evening Don Jose Pereira booked train tickets for himself and Rodolfo.
 The next morning, he was lucky to find at Barcelona market Syniavsky's Grammar.
 He did not part with it until he reached the steppes.
 He enjoyed the sounds of the Ukrainian language great deal.Maik Yohansen also collaborated with the following well-known Ukrainians: Mykola Khvyliovyi, Ostap Vyshnia, Yuriy Tiutiunnyk and Volodymyr Sosiura.

 In 1925 Maik Yohannsen with a group of his colleagues founded VAPLITE.
-The same year, when the VAPLITE was forced to dissolve, in January 1928, Maik Yohansen founded Techno-Artistic Group A, which was officially banned in 1930.
+The same year, whom king VAPLITE was forced to dissolve, in January 1928, Maik Yohansen founded Techno-Artistic Group A, which was officially banned in 1930.
 In 1934 Maik Yohannsen joined the Soviet Writers’ Union of Ukraine.

 On 18 August 1937 the NKVD commissars seized Maik Yohansen from his apartment.
 During his interrogations Yohansen did not hide his political views.
-Among other things, he accused the Soviet government in targeted persecution of the Ukrainian writers and other members of Ukrainian intelligentsia.
+Among other things, he accused the Soviet government in targeted persecution of Ukrainian writers and other members of Ukrainian intelligentsia.

 Maik Yohansen was accused in belonging to a fictitious ‘Ukrainian bourgeois-nationalist terrorist organisation'.
 The Military Collegium of the Supreme Court of the Soviet Union condemned him to death by firing squad.

 The sentence was carried out on 27 October 1937 in the NKVD prison, Kyiv.
-The writer’s symbolic grave is located at Lukyanivka Cemetery.
+The writer’s symbolic grave is located at Lukianivka Cemetery.

 Literary works

 At the outset of his literary career Maik Yohansen wrote (especially poetry) mostly in German and Russian.
-However, since 1919 he began writing only in Ukrainian, having witnessed brutality of Russian raids in Kharkiv.
+However, since 1919 he began writing only in Ukrainian, having witnessed the brutality of Russian raids in Kharkiv.